IoTForDevices/FY20-TTT/AZ-220/LABS/LAB12-Setup-an-IoT-Edge-Gateway.md

 - Start an Azure Cloud Shell from the Azure Portal and monitor events for your Event Hub.
 - When everything is working correctly, you will see output from the downstream device, which is send through unmodified by the Azure IoT Edge Gateway VM.
 - Exit the console application and optionally clean up your resources to limit consuming Azure services.

+This concludes LAB12.
+If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md).